-The inclusion of a Graduate Faculty Representative on a student’s advisory committee is based on a model used by a number of major research institutions in the United States.
-It was a pro-active decision on the part of the UNC Charlotte Graduate Council and the Graduate School at the time doctoral education began at the University to include a Graduate Faculty Representative on all doctoral advisory committees.
-The purpose of the Graduate Faculty Representative is to, not only protect student rights and uphold University standards and policies, but also to provide all graduate faculty members the opportunity to participate in doctoral education.
-By including a Graduate Faculty Representative on the advisory committees, graduate faculty members in areas that do not offer the doctoral degree have the opportunity to participate in the doctoral education process.
+The inclusion of a Graduate Faculty Representative (GFR) on a student’s advisory committee is based on a model used by a number of major research institutions in the United States.
+It was a proactive decision on the part of the UNC Charlotte Graduate Council and the Graduate School at the time doctoral education began at the University to include a GFR on all doctoral advisory committees.
+The purpose of the GFR is to not only protect student rights and uphold University standards and policies, but also provide all graduate faculty members the opportunity to participate in doctoral education.
+By including a GFR on the advisory committee, graduate faculty members in areas that do not offer the doctoral degree have the opportunity to participate in the doctoral education process.

 Frequently Asked Questions

 1. What does the Graduate Faculty Representative do?

 The exact duties of the GFR will vary depending upon the procedures utilized by the graduate student’s program.
 For example, a number of programs add the graduate faculty member to the student’s committee at the time of the dissertation proposal.
 The GFR will participate in the dissertation proposal defense, the development and review of the dissertation research, and the defense of the dissertation.
 Other programs will add a GFR to the student’s program committee.
 In these instances, the GFR will be involved in evaluating the student’s work throughout the program and be a member of the dissertation committee.
 Regardless of the particular program’s orientation, the GFR will have the opportunity to contribute to the committee’s activities on an equal basis with the discipline-based faculty members and will have the added responsibilities of upholding University policies and protecting the student’s rights.

 2. How do you choose which Graduate Faculty member to ask to serve on a doctoral committee?